-Traveling between Ouarzazate and Erfoud along the southern side of the High Atlas Mountains in Morocco you will pass through Boumalne du Dades and Tinerhir.
-Not far from the southern side of the High Atlas Mountains, in the vicinity of the oasis of Tinerhir, it’s located a wonderful place to stay and spend a few days climbing: the Todra Gorge, which is sometimes written Todgha, a series of limestone river canyons in the Eastern part of High Atlas.
-These deep cliffs carved over the millennia by the action of the waters have a variable height, which in some places can reach 400 meters.
+Traveling between Ouarzazate and Erfoud along the Southern side of the High Atlas Mountains in Morocco you will pass through Boumalne du Dades and Tinerhir.
+Not far from the Southern side of the High Atlas Mountains, in the vicinity of the oasis of Tinerhir, it’s located a wonderful place to stay and spend a few days climbing: the Todra Gorge, sometimes written Todgha, which is a series of limestone river canyons in the Eastern part of High Atlas.
+These steep cliffs deeply carved over the millennia by the action of the waters have a variable height, which can reach 400 meters in some places.
 Climbing in the Todra Gorge is an unforgettable experience.
 From the oasis of Tinerhir a concrete road leads to the Todra Gorge.

 Todra Gorge is famous in reason of the beauty of the scenery and its sharp red limestone, very compact and abrasive, whose exceptional quality and durability is truly amazing in my opinion.
 According to the locals there are over 400 routes, divided in 46 sectors, up the awesome walls inside and outside the gorge; it's possible to choose amongst endless bolted single pitch routes and multi-pitch routes and also a few trad and mixed adventures routes, where to make a convenient use of excentrics and cams.

 On the right side of the gorge, when coming from Tinerhir, it's located the most striking structure of the whole place, surely standing out amongst the various towers and crags of the gorge: the Pilier du Couchant, meaning Pillar of Sunset, a sharp and soaring pillar not to be missed, that characterizes unmistakably the starting part of the gorge.
 Really breathtaking!